NikoJokhadze/Team-9-MineField/README.md

 # Team-9-MineField
 CS 151 (Object Oriented Design) Team 9's project of the assignment "MineField Customization of the MVC Framework"

 Project Description: Implementing our own version of a customizable MVC framework, and using that MVC to make a functional MineField game.
 The objective of the MineField game is to be able to go from the upper-left corner of a grid to the bottom-right corner, moving one square at a time in any of the 8 directions around you.
-Each square you step on tells you a number that indicates how many of the squares around you are rigged with a mine.
+A percentage of the squares on the board are mines.
+Each square you step on indicates how many of the squares around you are rigged with a mine.
+Using logic, you must reach the goal without stepping on a mine.
+Stepping on a mine will end the game.
 The goal is to make it to the end without stepping on any mines.

 Team 9 Group Members: Hazuki Sugahara, Owen Semersky,  Niko Jokhadze